-Learn how the company transformed from a traditional to modern ethics and compliance program
+Learn how the company transformed from a traditional to a modern ethics and compliance program.

 “SAI Global has been a long-term strategic partner.
 The team has been very supportive through our program transformation project and results have been very positive.”

 Director of Global Compliance Programs, Johnson Controls International

 At a Glance

 Johnson Controls International (JCI) worked with SAI Global to transform its global ethics and compliance (E&C) program.
 At the heart of this relationship was a complete transformation from a traditional ten-hour experience to a program that satisfied employees, saved time and money, and was rich with analytics.

 Johnson Controls International is a global diversified technology and multi-industrial leader, creating intelligent buildings, efficient energy solutions, integrated infrastructure, and next-generation transportation systems.